By Roy Burner - Minister of the Gospel

 We live in a sin-ridden world that far surpasses the evil times of Sodom and Gomorrah; which were destroyed by God as an example to them that afterward should live ungodly (1 Peter 2:6).
 Scripture warns those who walk after the flesh (or fleshly desires) in the lust of uncleanness; who are presumptions and self-willed (2 Peter 2:10).
 We are seeking many who advocate ungodly lifestyles with no shame, or remorse, but rather with pride.

-Scripture reveals that they speak evil of the things they understand not, who shall utterly perish in their own corruption; and shall receive the reward of unrighteousness.
+They speak evil of the things they understand not, who shall utterly perish in their own corruption; and shall receive the reward of unrighteousness.
 Spots they are and blemishes, sporting themselves with their own deceiving, while they feast with you (2 Peter 2:12-13).

 Sin is now boldly proclaimed with little or no reproach.
 Modern day electronics has been an effective tool to enhance the ungodliness of man.
 Hand held devices can readily bring such to one's attention, in an instance, and lure one into sensual pleasure.
-Many find, in so doing, there is a state of contentment with relish in such activity.
+Many find, in so doing, there is a temporary state of contentment in such activity.

 The state of contentment lies within each individual as to what they will allow or disallow in their life.
 One cannot straddle the fence to embrace unrighteousness and righteousness at the same time (James 3:11-12).